-A Public Realm, Gateways and Highways Policy for Holme Valley
+A Public Realm, Gateways and Highways Policy for Holme Valley public realm.

-- Improvements to the public realm offer opportunities to provide physical measures 4.4.24 to protect all road users, such as tree and shrub planting as physical landscape barriers.
-Street furniture such as interpretation panels, bollards, cycle racks, freestanding signs, lamp posts and waste bins can all have a significant impact on the public realm.
 Careful consideration is needed to ensure designs are sensitive and locations are suitable and support improved accessibility for all.
 Benches and internal seating should offer a range of heights and a choice between those with and without backs and armrests.
 There should also be space for a wheelchair user to pull up next to a seated companion.
 Tables, where they are provided, should be wheelchair accessible.
-In addition to planning and design policies, the HVNDP includes various actions for the Parish Council, working with other bodies to help ensure the management of the public realm provides a safer and more attractive Street furniture should not form obstacles when set on pedestrian environment. routes and grouping items together can make them more easily visible and thus less of a hazard.
-Improved management of waste and recycling should help to reduce adverse visual impacts of large commercial bin store areas. - 4.4.25 Proposals also should contribute towards enhancing Green Infrastructure (GI).
+In addition to planning and design policies, the HVNDP includes various actions for the Parish Council, working with other bodies to help ensure the management of the public realm provides a safer and more attractive environment.
+Street furniture should not form obstacles when set on pedestrian routes and grouping items together can make them more easily visible and thus less of a hazard.
+Improved management of waste and recycling should help to reduce adverse visual impacts of large commercial bin store areas.

+4.4.24 Improvements to the public realm offer opportunities to provide physical measures to protect all road users, such as tree and shrub planting as physical landscape barriers.
+Street furniture such as interpretation panels, bollards, cycle racks, free-standing signs, lamp posts and waste bins can all have a significant impact on the

+- 4.4.25 Proposals also should contribute towards enhancing Green Infrastructure (GI).
 Green infrastructure is defined in the National Planning Policy Guidance and can embrace a range of spaces and assets that provide environmental and wider benefits.
 It can, for example, include parks, playing fields, other areas of open space, woodland, allotments, private gardens, sustainable drainage features, green roofs and walls, street trees and 'blue infrastructure' such as streams, ponds, canals and other water bodies.
 References to green infrastructure in this guidance also apply to different types of blue infrastructure where appropriate. - 4.4.26 Policy 5 provides local detail to Kirklees Local Plan Policy LP13 Town Centre Uses which requires proposals to be inclusive for all users, and be attractive to pedestrians, cyclists, and public transport users and to conserve and enhance the local character, heritage, green spaces and the public realm where appropriate.
 Policy LP24 Design advises that places should be adaptable and able to respond to change, with consideration given to accommodating services and infrastructure, access to high quality public transport facilities and offering flexibility to meet changing requirements of the resident / user.
 The Policy also requires proposals to incorporate adequate facilities to allow occupiers to separate and store waste for recycling and recovery that are well designed and visually unobtrusive and allows for the convenient collection of waste.
 It also supports accessible and inclusive places, development which contributes towards enhancement of the natural environment and retention of trees.
 Policy 5 does not apply to that part of the neighbourhood area that is within the Peak District National Park.